-The San Francisco Health Care Security Ordinance (HCSO) requires covered employers to pay a certain amount - a Health Care Expenditure (Expenditure) - toward their covered employees' healthcare costs.
+The San Francisco HCSO requires covered employers to pay a certain amount - a Health Care Expenditure (Expenditure) - toward their covered employees' healthcare costs.
 The San Francisco Office of Labor Standards Enforcement (OLSE) regulates the HCSO.
-Starting in 2018, HCSO rules provided two new methods for calculating healthcare Expenditures in self-funded plans.
+In 2018, HCSO rules were amended to provide two new methods for calculating healthcare Expenditures in self-funded plans which are outlined below.